akazemian/untrained_models_of_visual_cortex/.ipynb_checkpoints/README-checkpoint.md

 # 3. Predicting Macaque Single Cell Responses to Objects

 Data:
-The monkey electrophysiology dataset (Majaj et al., 2015) can be downloaded here.
+The monkey electrophysiology dataset (Majaj et al., 2015) is available as part of the [Brain-score GitHub package](https://github.com/brain-score):.

 Preprocessing:
 We use the average response to stimuli across repetitions.